f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

 To exit the shell, type **exit**

-But you don't have to directly run the shell to execute your commands; you can instead *pass* the command to the shell.
+But you can also run a command *without* directly accessing the shell.
+You just *pass* the command to the shell like below.

 .. code-block:: bash
    :caption: Shell